ChardThe3rd/NFL-EPA-Project/README.md

 * Models WITH EPA provided a higher accuracy result
 * We have no ‘soft factors’ accounted for such as weather, home field advantage, etc.

-## NFL Teams Total EPA Highlighted by Playoff Team or Not
+## Correlation Between Team EPA and Making the Playoffs
 ![](Images/AllTeamsEPA.png)

-## Chiefs EPA By Game
+## Chiefs EPA By Game and Points Scored
 ![](Images/ChiefsEPAByGame.png)

 ## Lessons Learned - Overtime